Installation

 - "user@example.com"

-Additionally, a Kubernetes secret must be created in order for OIDC to function:
+Additionally, a Kubernetes secret must be created for OIDC to function:

 Configure Ingress